 7. Whan the sculpture was transported from Rome to Woburn in Bedfordshire, Antonio Canova traveled to the south-central part of England as well.

 The Duke of Belford had a rotunda created at the western end of his art gallery called the “Temple of the Graces.”
-Canova helped with the installation by advising the duke how to position it and which type of lighting to use.
+Canova helped with the installation by advising the duke on how to position it and which type of lighting to use.

 That’s the kind of customer service Canova provided and which made him one of the most popular artists of his time, apart from his undeniable talent of course.

-8. It appears that Canova himself actually preferred the second version of the work himself.
+8. It appears that Canova himself preferred the second version of the work himself.
 He made several changes to it, including the material which was changed from veined to white marble.

 The other changes he made were to change the pillar behind the figure on the left (Euphrosyne) from square to round, and to make the waist of the central figure (Aglaea), a bit bigger.